joowani/kq/docs/contributing.rst

     ~$ pip install coverage pytest pytest-cov
     ~$ git clone https://github.com/joowani/kq.git
     ~$ cd kq
-    ~$ py.test --verbose --cov-report=html --cov=kq
+    ~$ py.test -v -s --host=127.0.0.1 --port=9092 --cov=kq --cov-report=html

-    ~$ # Open the generated file htmlcov/index.html in a browser
+    # Open the generated file htmlcov/index.html in a browser

+As the test suite creates real topics and messages, it should only be run in development environments.

 Documentation
 =============

-The documentation (including the README) is written in reStructuredText_ and uses Sphinx_.
-To build the HTML version of the documentation on your local
+The documentation including the README is written in reStructuredText_ and uses Sphinx_.
+To build an HTML version on your local machine:
-machine:

 .. code-block:: bash